edatsika/edCalc/README.md

 # edCalc
-Simple calculator for mobile network researchers
+Simple calculator for metrics related to 5G mobile network.